Skywalker303/Soundouk1/README.md

-SpringMVC application for tickets order.
+SpringMVC is an application for ordering tickets.
-The first JSP form is used to populate fields with clients.
+The first JSP form is used to fill in fields with clients' data.
 When all the fields are filled in, customers switch to the form of payment.

 Used technologies: